 Buying x-ray scanners can be a tricky task.
 You not only want machines that meet your security needs, but you also need them to fit within your budget.
 Spend too much and you might not afford all the scanners you need.
 Spend too little and you may compromise your security plan.
 You need to find the middle ground that optimizes performance and affordability.
 And you cannot find that without accurate and comprehensive pricing.

 The full cost of x-ray machine ownership includes more than just the sales price.
 Vendors’ quotes often include maintenance, delivery, and installation costs.
 You need to combine all these costs to calculate accurate x-ray prices.
 Then, you can better compare all the vendor options presented to you.

-So what costs do you need to know when buying X-ray scanners?
+So what costs do you need to know when buying x-ray scanners?
 Below are the 6 most important costs to consider.
-Add them together and compare them to determine the most affordable X-ray unit for your security needs.
+Add them together and compare them, along with other x-ray purchasing factors, to determine the most affordable x-ray unit for your security needs.